MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-32-Uniform-System-Accounts-Telecommunications-Companies/subpart-F-Instructions-For-Other-Income-Accounts/section-32.7500.md

 (d) This account shall also include monthly amortization of balances in Account 4200, Long-term debt and funded debt.

-(e) This account shall include the interest portion of each capital lease payment.
+(e) This account shall include the interest portion of each finance lease and capitalized operating lease payment.

 (f) This account shall include the monthly amortization of the balances in Account 1410, Other noncurrent assets.